writethedocs/www/docs/blog/2022-january-community-update.rst

 ===============================================

 Hey folks, Eric Holscher here, one of the co-founders of Write the Docs.
-This is the January edition of the newsletter, which has a community update to give the newsletter team the month off.
+I'm here with the traditional January community update replacement to the newsletter.
-We'll keep it a bit shorter this year, but did want to update you on the community overall.
+It's a short one this year.

 New hybrid conference format
 ----------------------

 Thanks to everyone who attended our virtual events in 2021.
-We had record attendance in Portland and Prague this year, and took a well-deserved break in Australia to let the community there have a rest.
+We had record attendance in Portland and Prague, and the Australian team took a well-deserved break.
 We continue to appreciate the warmth and spirit that you bring to our virtual events, and look forward to more of it in 2022.

-Our goal this year is to tentatively, and safely, come back to the in-person realm with our conferences.
-We're working to do this without losing the accessibility of the virtual events.
+Our goal this year is to tentatively, and safely, bring our conferences back to the in-person realm while keeping the improved accessibility provided by the virtual events.
-Managing in-person and virtual is going to be a learning experience, but we think it will be worth it.
+Managing hybrid in-person *and* virtual conferences is going to be a huge learning experience, but we think it will be worth it.

-We hope that you'll work with us to make all of our events special by submitting talks, and showing up with enthusiasm and warmth.
+We hope that you'll work with us to make all of our events special by submitting talks, and showing up with your usual enthusiasm and warmth.
 Hopefully your `Pac-Man skills <https://ericholscher.com/blog/2017/aug/2/pacman-rule-conferences/>`_ haven't gotten too rusty :)

 Overall community goals